 How to Do Well in Your Observation

 All teachers know that our classrooms ebb and flow with good and bad on any given day.
-However, doing well on our teacher observation is obviously something that we all wish to do.
+However, doing well on our teacher observation is something that we all wish to do.
 With the Danielson Model, it’s important to tap into the specific expectations of what it means to utilize a reflective practice or implement best practices.
-Basically, this means that you are constantly trying to improve upon your craft as an educator by following the steps below:
+This means that you are constantly trying to improve upon your craft as an educator by following the steps below:

 Leave Nothing Undone – For every single task that an evaluator assigns to you, make sure that you accomplish it.
 This means making sure that each element is covered appropriately and completely.
 If your evaluator asks the class a question, make certain that every student has time to answer.
 You don’t want to leave any questions unanswered or give any students the impression that they are not required to participate.